 - Implement an investment strategy and investment manager structure in line with the level of risk and objectives agreed

-When making such decisions, and when appropriate, the Trustees take proper advice.
-The Trustees’ investment consultants, Capita Employee Solutions, are qualified by their ability in and practical experience of financial matters and have the appropriate knowledge and experience to provide such advice.
+When making such decisions, and when appropriate, the Trustees take formal advice.
+The Trustees’ investment consultants, Capita Pension Solutions Limited, are qualified by their ability in and practical experience of financial matters and have the appropriate knowledge and experience to provide such advice.

-The Trustees are required to invest the Scheme’s assets in the best interest of the members, and their main objectives with regard to investment policy are:
+The Trustees are required to invest the Scheme’s assets in the best interest of the members, and their main objectives with regards to investment policy are:

 - To achieve, over the long term, an investment return on the Scheme’s assets which is consistent with the assumptions made by the Trustees in determining the funding of the Scheme;